Getting your work published onto Amazon’s Kindle eReader is really very easy.

 This article only covers the Amazon Kindle and there are, of course, other eReaders out there (the iPhone, for instance).
 There are other services on the web, similar to Amazon’s, that allow you to self-publish your work for these other devices.
 But Amazon’s DTP provides a good place to start if you’re interested in exploring the world of ePublishing.

-19 Responses to “Getting Published on Kindle”
+19 thoughts on “Getting Published on Kindle”

 “Getting your work published onto Amazon’s Kindle eReader is really very easy.”